 LSS was, in fact, a merger of the Legal Services Commission and the Legal Aid Society.
 The two sides had "diametrically opposing points of view" about how to plan a province-wide legal service, but the desire to help disadvantaged British Columbians smoothed over those early conflicts.

-The LSS of today operates under a different set of circumstances than it did then.
-For one, the Legal Services Society Act, enacted on July 30, 1979, was much different than the current legislation.
+The Legal Services Society Act, enacted on July 30, 1979, was much different than the current legislation.
 The original Act stated that LSS was to ensure that the services ordinarily provided by a lawyer must be available to poor and otherwise disadvantaged people.
 Under that Act, LSS was routinely sued when people were refused services.
 The mandate was broader than the budget and, eventually, the mandate got a little smaller.

 In 1979, the LSS board had 14 directors, which proved unwieldy; we currently have 9 members.
 Five appointed by the Lieutenant-Governor in Council, as recommended by the Attorney General of BC; and four by the Law Society of BC.